MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 # The goal

-Now that we know we can invoke MSBuild ourselves, parsing its output would be complex and still not give us enough data.
+Now that we know we can invoke MSBuild ourselves, parsing its output would be complex and still not give us enough data (i.e. no timestamps).
 Since there's some kind of API to deal with it programmatically, let's explore what it can offer!

 # C# basic API

-At first, when I started building this tool I was amazed at how little information I could find on how to call MSBuild from C# code.
-All I found were incomplete or unrelated issues on the MSDN forums and a couple of samples over at GitHub.
+At first, when I started building this tool, I was amazed at how little information I could find on how to call MSBuild from C# code.
+All I found were incomplete or unrelated issues on the MSDN forums and a handful of samples over at GitHub.

 I spent a lot of time trying to make it work, failing, trying again, mostly working but only for C++ solutions and not C# ones...